Turmeric benefits your dog in many different ways:

 Method Four – Use a Commercial Mix or Capsules

-Little and often through the day is preferable to one large dose daily (if you can’t manage this DO NOT be deterred – just add it to a single daily feed)
+Little and often through the day is preferable to one large feeding daily, but if you can only manage it twice a day, at least do that much.

-Guide lines are just that, it is trial and error to find the right dose for each individual.
+Guide lines are just that, it is trial and error to find the right amount for each individual.

-When you observe actual pain relief and improvement of movement OR in some cases, a reduction of tumour size, use this as your daily maintenance dose.
+When you observe actual pain relief and improvement of movement OR in some cases, a reduction of tumour size, use this as the daily maintenance amount.

-Note: Animals can go through a body detox when adding turmeric to their diet for the first time and if there are any signs of loose stools or stomach upset then you may wish to reduce the dose to 1/8 teaspoon or so, and remain at a lower dose for a longer period.
+Note: Turmeric increases gut motility (the time it takes for food to transit the intestinal system).
+If there are any signs of loose stools or stomach upset then you may wish to reduce the portion to 1/8 teaspoon or so, and remain at a lower amount for a longer period.